-- the liquidity of the Class A common stock; - · how the Class A common stock trades in the marketplace; - the price that purchasers would be willing to pay for the Class A common stock in a change of control transaction or otherwise; and - the market price of the Class A common stock.
+- the liquidity of the Class A common stock; - how the Class A common stock trades in the marketplace; - the price that purchasers would be willing to pay for the Class A common stock in a change of control transaction or otherwise; and - the market price of the Class A common stock.

-Uncertainties that may arise with respect to the nature of our management role and voting power and organizational documents, including legal actions or proceedings relating thereto, may also materially adversely impact the value of the Class A common stock.
+Uncertainties that may arise with respect to the nature of our management role and voting power and organizational documents as a result of any challenge to the special voting rights of the Class B common stock, including legal actions or proceedings relating thereto, may also materially adversely impact the value of the Class A common stock.